 The property tax is paid by individuals and business that own real estate within a municipality.
 When a budget is prepared, all appropriations are added to get the estimated total expenditures.
-The amount of property taxes to be collected is determined other subtracting all revenue from the sources estimated expenditures.
+The amount of property taxes to be collected is determined by subtracting all other revenue sources from the estimated expenditures.
 The remainder is the amount to be raised through property.
-Revenue from property taxes is the last item entered into the budget each vear.
+Revenue from property taxes is the last item entered into the budget each year.